Mamba-CL: Optimizing Selective State Space Model in Null Space for Continual Learning: Conclusion

 \section{Conclusion}

-In this paper, we introduce Mamba-CL, the first method to incorporate orthogonal projection into the Mamba model for continual learning.
-This approach enables continuous training of the large-scale Mamba foundation model without catastrophic forgetting, ensuring the output from each SSM block remain consistent across both previous and current tasks.
-We derive four sufficient orthogonal conditions on the key time-invariant parameters in the SSM block to optimize the Mamba model for continual learning, and apply a null-space-based approximation to efficiently implement these gradient projection conditions.
-In future work, we aim to explore more flexible constraints on orthogonal projections and extend our method to more variants of Mamba foundation models.
+{In this paper, we introduced Mamba-CL, a structure-aware continual learning framework that reformulates null-space projection for selective state space models.
+This approach enables continual training of the large-scale Mamba foundation model while aiming to maintain stable outputs from each SSM block for previous-task inputs.} {We derive four conservative sufficient orthogonality conditions for the key time-invariant parameters in the SSM block.
+Under the adopted decoupled formulation, these conditions provide a tractable approximation to the broader set of consistency-preserving updates and are efficiently implemented through null-space-based gradient projection.} In future work, we aim to explore more flexible constraints on orthogonal projections and extend our method to more variants of Mamba foundation models and applications.